Statement of intent

 Our Charnwood Goals

 When the children leave Reception we assess them by the Early Learning Goals.
-Your Reception child will recieve a report upon leaving Early Years related to these goals.
+Your Reception child will receive a report upon leaving Early Years related to these goals.
 We have also developed our own Charnwood Goals that we encourage our children to work towards during their time in Nursery and Reception.
 These goals stem from our Charnwood values to ensure that we encourage the children within our care to understand and grow within our values in the hope that they are inspired and achieve.

 Woodland Days